The Visual Environment Volume component override specifies the Sky Type that HDRP renders in the Volume.

-The Visual Environment override comes as default when you create a Scene Settings GameObject (Menu: GameObject > Volumes> Sky and Fog Volume).
+The Visual Environment override comes as default when you create a Scene Settings GameObject (Menu: GameObject > Volumes > Sky and Fog Global Volume).
 You can also manually add a Visual Environment override to any Volume.
-To add Visual Environment to a Volume:
+To manually add Visual Environment to a Volume:

 - In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.

-• None: HDRP does not render a sky for Cameras in this Volume.
+• None: HDRP doesn't render a sky for Cameras in this Volume.

 • Gradient Sky: Renders the top, middle, and bottom sections of the sky using three separate color zones.
 HDRP controls the size of these color zones using the Gradient Sky’s Gradient Diffusion property.